Deliveries go smoothly, until the day one doesn’t:

 Or worse, the item just… disappears.

-This is where goods in transit insurance comes in.
-It’s about being smart enough to prepare for issues.
-If you’re sending physical items, this kind of cover gives you peace of mind and a real safety net.
+This is where goods in transit insurance comes in, this kind of cover gives you peace of mind and a real safety net.

 This article breaks down how it works, what it covers, and why smart businesses are making it a non-negotiable part of their shipping process, no matter how small the order.